The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 Want to plan your own road trip?
 Get our step-by-step road trip planning guide to help you organize the perfect trip or check out our favorite road trips in Europe for inspiration!

-3. Ronda
+Ronda

 The drive from Marbella to Ronda is stunning, one of the best during this road trip in Andalucia.
 Situated between the natural parks of the Sierra de Grazalema and the Sierra de las Nieves, Ronda sits in a bowl surrounded by dramatic mountains.

-Bull-fighting is a divisive sport but a passion of the Spanish people, and the Plaza de Toros bullring in Ronda is architecturally spectacular.
-It’s interesting to learn the history of the corrida, in the well-laid-out and informative museum.
+Bull-fighting is a divisive sport, but a passion of the Spanish people, and the Plaza de Toros bullring in Ronda is architecturally spectacular.
+It’s interesting to learn the history of the corrida in the well-laid-out and informative museum.

-From Ronda, you are perfectly situated to take day trips to the iconic Pueblos Blancos or White Towns in the surrounding mountains, where you’ll find some of the best and most beautiful of the small villages.
+From Ronda, you are ideally situated to take day trips to the iconic Pueblos Blancos or White Towns in the surrounding mountains, where you’ll find some of the best and most beautiful of the small villages.

 Just north of Ronda are two such white villages: Zahara de la Sierra and Setenil de las Bodegas.
 Both are worth visiting, and the latter is known for its whitewashed houses built into the surrounding cliffs and that famous image, the one with the huge rock covering half the narrow street and its houses.

 Our Tip: For a spectacularly scenic drive from Ronda, set your sat nav for Zahara de la Sierra and then pick up the twisting CA-9104 road to the tiny village of Grazalema, which climbs to the Puerto de Las Palomas (Pass of the Pigeons), at 1180m it’s a spectacular drive and worth the fuel to get there!
+From Grazalema, pick up the A-372 across the Sierra de Grazalema Natural Park to Arcos de la Frontera, and from there, the A-382 and E5 to Cadiz.

-• Where to Stay in Ronda
+Where to Stay in Ronda

 Spanish town perched on a cliff above a gorge and bridge